Sports Dentistry Walnut Creek

 Our dentists are highly involved in sports dentistry.
 In addition to providing sports dentistry treatments to our patients at Pope Dental in the East Bay, Dr. Pope is also the Head Team Dentist for all of the athletic teams at Saint Mary’s College of California in the San Francisco Bay Area.
 Dr. Pope was involved with the 2013 America’s Cup in San Francisco as the team dentist for Artemis Racing from Sweden.

 Sports dentistry is the treatment and prevention of oral and facial athletic injuries and related oral diseases and manifestations.
 At Pope Dental in Walnut Creek, we treat athletic injuries and related problems, but our focus is on injury prevention.

-To offer the best in oral and facial protection, including concussion deterrence, Dr. Pope highly recommends the use of custom-made mouthguards for all ages and skill levels.
+To offer the best in oral and facial protection, including concussion deterrence, Our dentists highly recommend the use of custom-made mouthguards for all ages and skill levels.
 At Pope Dental, we do not recommend store bought boil and bite mouthguards to our patients and athletic teams.

-If you or your family members are involved with any contact sports, ask Dr. Pope or his staff about custom mouthguards.
+If you or your family members are involved with any contact sports, ask one of our dentists or their staff about custom mouthguards.
 You can have the same type of professional mouthguards that are made for the Saint Mary’s Gaels.

 Importance of Mouthguards